Today, Susie and Pinky are eight years old. They have become beautiful kitty girls. It seemed like yesterday they were baby kittens.

 mom, dad, & girls

-Tuxie, forever remembered and forever loved
+Tuxie, true blue loyal and forever loved

 Happy Birthday Musketeers!